 Household insurance, personal liability, and business liability are all options for protecting yourself against a liability claim.
 You can get away without household insurance if you have both private and business liability in place.

 Finally, protect your business assets following your death with a life insurance policy that both replaces lost income and covers your funeral and burial expenses.
 Life insurance will give your survivors a financial cushion they can depend on while they take the necessary time to determine what to do with your business.
-Insurance for the self-employed is not something to skip, think again and make sure you cover yourself to prevent certain circumstances from derailing your business.
+Insurance for the self-employed is not something to skip, think again and make sure you cover yourself to prevent certain circumstances from derailing your start-up business.

 *This is a collaborative post.
 For further information please refer to my disclosure page.